secondRZ/swe-interview/topics/algorithms.md

   * **O\(2^n\)**: Exponential.
 * Space complexity works the same way.
 If your function take a collection of n elements, and creates an exact copy of that collection, then your function is linear in its space complexity.
 Even if you erase it later.

-## Types of Alogorithms

-* Dynamic programming – compute solutions for smaller instances of a given problem and use these solutions to construct a solution to the problem.
-For example: adding a cache to recursive Fibonacci calculation.
-* Greedy algorithms – compute a solution in stages, making choices that are locally optimum at each step; these choices are never undone.

 ## Quick and Dirty Rules

 * Set an upper limit on an incrementing variable w/ modulo by the upper limit from the variable.
 So `hour % = 24` will never increment higher than 24.